tiagoblackcode/actions-runner-controller/README.md

 **Benefits of this metric**
 1. Supports named repositories server-side the same as the `TotalNumberOfQueuedAndInProgressWorkflowRuns` metric [#313](https://github.com/actions-runner-controller/actions-runner-controller/pull/313)
 2. Supports GitHub organization wide scaling without maintaining an explicit list of repositories, this is especially useful for those that are working at a larger scale. [#223](https://github.com/actions-runner-controller/actions-runner-controller/pull/223)
-3. Like all scaling metrics, you can manage workflow allocation to the RunnerDeployment through the use of [GitHub labels](#runner-labels)
-4. Supports scaling desired runner count on both a percentage increase / decrease basis as well as on a fixed increase / decrease count basis [#223](https://github.com/actions-runner-controller/actions-runner-controller/pull/223) [#315](https://github.com/actions-runner-controller/actions-runner-controller/pull/315)
+3. Supports scaling desired runner count on both a percentage increase / decrease basis as well as on a fixed increase / decrease count basis [#223](https://github.com/actions-runner-controller/actions-runner-controller/pull/223) [#315](https://github.com/actions-runner-controller/actions-runner-controller/pull/315)

 **Drawbacks of this metric**
 1. May not scale quick enough for some users needs.
 This metric is pull based and so the number of busy runners are polled as configured by the sync period, as a result scaling performance is bound by this sync period meaning there is a lag to scaling activity.